 Enameled Cast Iron

-Enameled cast iron bathtubs are very durable, come in a variety of color choices and hold heat very well.
+Enameled cast-iron bathtubs are very durable, come in a variety of color choices.
+They also retain heat very well.
 Potential downsides are primarily their cost and weight.
 An empty tub can weigh more than 300 pounds.
 Before installing one of these tubs, it is essential to ensure your floor has enough support to hold the bathtub.

 Cast polymers, such as cultured marble, granite or onyx, are bathtubs that appear to be stone but have the capability to be molded like synthetic materials.
 These types of bathtubs are thicker than acrylic or fiberglass and hold heat well, without the necessary insulation of acrylic.
 Potential downfalls to cast polymer bathtubs are scratches or other damages to their gel coat, which is not as durable as acrylic bathtubs.

 Known as a higher-end choice for a bathtub, soapstone is an excellent choice for heat retention.
 Although this type of bathtub is dependable for its ability to hold heat, its cost and limited style options can be drawbacks.
 Brass and copper retain heat very well and resist denting due to the thickness of the materials.

 Tubs That Don't Retain Heat

 The benefits of fiberglass bathtubs include being affordable, lightweight and their availability of styles and colors.
 Unfortunately, fiberglass bathtubs do not retain heat well and are also subject to scratching easily and fading.
 While a cheaper option for a bathtub, fiberglass is not as durable as acrylic.

 Enameled steel is lighter than cast iron, and it is a very popular tub material.
 While enameled steel bathtubs warm up quickly, they do not retain their heat.
 Enameled steel, unlike enameled cast iron, also chips easily.